jconorgrogan/Informational-Constructivism/README.md

 # The Necessary Emergence of Reality from Distinction

+**TLDR:**

+1. **"Why something, not nothing?" is operationally equivalent to "Why does information exist?"**,
+   as information is the minimal 'something.'

+2. **Distinction is unavoidable in any and all possible universes**:
+   Even defining 'absolute nothing' (an absence of all distinctions) is itself an act of distinction.

+3. **This unavoidable distinction inherently provides**:
+   (A) *Distinguishable states* (i.e., different possibilities).

+4. **For these distinguishable states to constitute operational information**, they further require:
+   (B) *Registration/Persistence* of these distinctions.
+   (C) *A system/context* capable of making and registering distinctions.

+5. **Therefore**, since unavoidable distinction implies all conditions (A, B, C) for information,
+   **an information-based reality is an operational necessity**.
+   As such, *there is something rather than nothing because no other possibility can be registered*.

+**Level-Below Chain that this repo details in depth**

 ## 0. Distinction (δ) is Operationally Primary
 **Core Claim:** In any possible universe, distinction (δ) is operationally primary for any system capable of representation.
 - **Logical Necessity:**